johannes-programming/wonderparse/README.rst

 Overview
 --------

-easy cooperation between main-function and argparse
+The wonderparse project allows for easy cooperation between a main-function/an object that hold the central functions on the one side and argparse on the other.

 Installation
 ------------